cBollins/Final-Year-ML-Project/README.md

 ## Electron vs Photon Showers

 These topologies are a little more difficult to discern.
-There are two distinguishing features that separate them: The distance between the particle vertex and the first hits, and the initial eneryg deposition $\frac{dE}{dx}$.
+There are two distinguishing features that separate them: The distance between the particle vertex and the first hits, and the initial energy deposition $\frac{dE}{dx}$.

 ## Muon vs Non-Muon Tracks